 When it came to Israel, God made my choice for me.
 And He always knows best.
 It is the same with so many olim (immigrants) who decide to come to the Holy Land, many of whom face challenges and difficulties far greater than those I faced — vicious anti-Semitism, crippling poverty, ongoing war and chaos.
 They follow God’s call and become blessed by living in this Holy Land.

 “He will raise a banner for the nations and gather the exiles of Israel; he will assemble the scattered people of Judah from the four quarters of the earth” (Isaiah 11:12).
 What a privilege it is for all of us at The Fellowship, in partnership with our generous supporters around the world, to be part of fulfilling this biblical prophecy.
-Thank you, friends, for all you continue to do to bring God’s people home.
+Thank you, friends, for all you continue to do bringing God’s people home.

 With blessings from the Holy Land,